 Uptown Minneapolis bars (besides Morts)

-Williams; ~29th & Hennepin S. (has 2 Tornados @lower level.
+Williams - 2911 Hennepin Ave S. Mpls MN (has 2 Tornados @lower level.
 Bring silicone.
-Every once and awhile you can find some college kids to play with)
+On weekends college kids play here)

 Dulono's Pizza - Downtown Mpls